-In some cases, what causes childhood leukemia is an inherited gene mutation.
-In this instance, a child inherits a gene from a parent that increases the likelihood of leukemia.
+In some cases, what causes pediatric leukemia is an inherited gene mutation.
+In this instance, a child inherits a gene from a parent that increases the likelihood of childhood leukemia cases.
 Most childhood leukemias are not developed in this way, and instead, come from an acquired mutation.

 Typically, the DNA mutations that happen with leukemia development occur after conception (sometimes, before birth).
 In very rare cases, these acquired mutations can develop as a result of exposure to chemicals or cancer-causing radiation, but most of the time, they happen for no known reason.
 1

 What Causes Leukemia in Adults?